 Hello!
 Thank you for visiting my website.
 Just a little bit about myself . . .

-I am passionate about human and animal rights, and I am a fierce egalitarian and believe deeply in the value of community service.
+I am passionate about human rights, animal rights, and mental health.
+I am also a fierce egalitarian and believe deeply in the value of community service.